chinapedia/wikipedia.abstract.en/Page/Magnetic_tape.md

 Audio recording

-Kaseta_magnetofonowa_ubt.jpeg ]] Magnetic tape was invented for recording sound by Fritz Pfleumer in 1928 in Germany, based on the invention of magnetic wire recording by Oberlin Smith in 1888 and Valdemar Poulsen in 1898.
+]] Magnetic tape was invented for recording sound by Fritz Pfleumer in 1928 in Germany, based on the invention of magnetic wire recording by Oberlin Smith in 1888 and Valdemar Poulsen in 1898.
 Pfleumer's invention used a ferric oxide () powder coating on a long strip of paper.
 This invention was further developed by the German electronics company AEG, which manufactured the recording machines and BASF, which manufactured the tape.
 In 1933, working for AEG, Eduard Schuller developed the ring-shaped tape head.
 Previous head designs were needle-shaped and tended to shred the tape.
 Another important discovery made in this period was the technique of AC biasing, which improved the fidelity of the recorded audio signal by increasing the effective linearity of the recording medium.

 Due to the escalating political tensions, and the outbreak of World War II, these developments in Germany were largely kept secret.
 Although the Allies knew from their monitoring of Nazi radio broadcasts that the Germans had some new form of recording technology, its nature was not discovered until the Allies acquired German recording equipment as they invaded Europe at the end of the war.[3]
 It was only after the war that Americans, particularly Jack Mullin, John Herbert Orr, and Richard H. Ranger, were able to bring this technology out of Germany and develop it into commercially viable formats.